The Lawyering Program

 In the fall semester, students work primarily on predictive memoranda (memoranda that objectively analyze the merit of a potential or ongoing legal dispute) and an oral presentation.
 In the spring semester, students focus on preparing persuasive documents (those that might be submitted to a court).
 The spring semester of the course culminates with a moot-court argument, in which students orally argue the position taken in their written document.

-Throughout the academic year, experienced law librarians teach the fundamentals of conducting legal research through both print and on-line resources.
+Throughout the academic year, experienced law librarians teach the fundamentals of conducting legal research.
 Various assignments, moreover, allow students to enhance and refine their research skills.

 A notable part of the Lawyering Program is the component known as the Honors-Fellow Program.
 Each year, a small number of upper-class students are selected to serve as teaching assistants for the lawyering course.
 Honors Fellows, who receive both individual and group training, work closely with their professor and the first-year students.
 By all accounts, Honors Fellows not only greatly aid the first-year students but also benefit from a highly rewarding and immensely educational experience.